data-8r/data-8r.github.io/logistics.md

 - [data8r.datahub.berkeley.edu](https://data8r.datahub.berkeley.edu) is where you'll run code and work on most assignments in this class.
 You don't need to install anything to use it, other than a (supported) browser like [Chrome](https://google.com/chrome).
 You don't usually need to visit the site directly: to work on an assignment, click its link on the course homepage.
 (You may need to sign in to your @berkeley.edu Google account and then click Start Server.)
 Click on the file with a name ending in `.ipynb` to open the assignment notebook.
 - [Piazza](https://piazza.com) is the primary web-based way for us to communicate with each other.
 It's basically a forum with a single discussion board.
 If we make an announcement, it will be on Piazza, so be sure to sign up!
 If you have a question when you're not in class or at office hours, asking it on Piazza is the fastest way to get an answer.
 In the past, many students have enjoyed answering other students' questions.
 - The [okpy](https://okpy.org) autograder and submission system will manage your homework and lab assignment submissions.
 You'll submit your work to okpy by running a cell in each assignment's Jupyter notebook.
 You can visit the [okpy website](okpy.org) to check your submissions and grades.
+- When exams happen, exam grades (and a graded copy of your exam) will be available at [Gradescope](gradescope.com).

 ## The Required Components of Your Work
 One goal of this course is that you master the fundamentals of the programming language Python.
 Like any language, Python is best learned by repeated, continuous practice.
 That's the main purpose of the labs, quizzes, and weekly homework assignments.